iqtree/iqtree.github.io/doc/AliSim.md

 In this example, AliSim internally runs IQ-TREE to infer a phylogenetic tree and the best-fit substitution model (using ModelFinder) with its parameters from the input alignment `example.phy`.
 After that, AliSim simulates a new alignment based on the inferred tree and model and copies the gaps from the input alignment `example.phy` to the output alignment `alignment_mimic.phy`.
 To disable this feature, use `--no-copy-gaps` option.

+Additionally, for simulations under a mixture models and/or discrete rate heterogeneity (under Gamma/Free-rate distributions), e.g.

+      iqtree2 --alisim alignment_mimic -s example.phy -m "MIX{GTR{2/3/4/5/6}+F{0.2/0.3/0.4/0.1},HKY{2}+F{0.3/0.2/0.1/0.4},JC}+G{0.5}"

+The above mixture consists of three model components.
+AliSim randomly assigns a model component of the mixture to each site according to the site posterior probability distribution of the mixture.
+For site-frequency mixture models, AliSim applies the posterior mean site frequencies ([Wang et al. 2018](https://doi.org/10.1093/sysbio/syx068)) (default).
+Or the user can use `--site-freqs POS_DIS` to sample site-frequencies from the posterior probability distribution of the mixture, or use `--site-freqs MODEL_SPECIFIED` to employ the frequencies specified for each model component.

+Similarly, for discrete rate heterogeneity (based on Gamma/Free-rate distributions), AliSim applies the posterior mean rates (by default).
+Or  the user can use `--rate-heterogeneity  POS_DIS` to sample site-specific rate from the posterior probability distribution of rate categories, or `--rate-heterogeneity  WEIGHTS` to sample site-specific rate from the weight (prior distribution) of rate categories.

 Simulating along a random tree
 ------------------
 <div class="hline"></div>